 Ghavan a traditional Konkan delite are instant pancakes and don’t need fermentation.
 Quick and easy to prepare they make a healthy breakfast/ snack item and kids love this sweet version with a dash of ghee.
 Sweet cucumber pancakes are prepared using mature cucumber (Taushe as we call it)which are available in the monsoons.
 The one shown in the pic is small compared to the huge ones that are available during the festive season of Ganesh Chaturthi.
 But I could’nt stop myself from preparing them when I saw these and yes the outcome was they were over in a jiffy.
-Posting the sweet version today and shall post the spicy version too soon.
+Posting the sweet version today.

 - 1 cup grated mature cucumber(after squeezing out it’s juice)